Abhanc/restApis/apidoc.md

 # to show all cotegory:
 http://localhost:9500/category

-# to show items wrt there cotegry:
+# to show items wrt there cotegry id :
 http://localhost:9500/items?categoryid=1

 # to show there cotegory wrt there id: